tcostam/fullstack-guidelines/Guidelines - Best practices in AngularJS-Angular.md

-# Guidelines: Best Practices in Angular (in progress)
+# Guidelines: Best Practices in AngularJS/Angular (in progress)

 ## Intro